clickglue/meet-landing-page/README.md

 - Live Site URL: [Live site on Github Pages]()

 ## My process

+This was a complicated challenge in this learning path.

 - [x] Study Figma file and design guide
 - [x] Create Git repo and connect to VSC repo